wendyverdonk93/docs/content/integrations/plugins/opencart/faq/refunding-opencart.md

 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for Payment Methods, Tools and General Questions as well as the contact details of our Support and Integration Teams."
 read_more: "."
 ---
 Yes, you can process full refunds from the backend.
+Currently, issuing partial refunds is not supported.

 In the OpenCart backend  navigate to Orders -> Click on the Order View Button -> Order History Panel.
 In there you will found a button that allows process a full refund of the order.